oswalpalash/delphi-covidcast-hackathon-2020/surveys/README.md

 of these, use the following from within this directory:

 ```
-R CMD build delphiSurvey
+R CMD build delphiSurveys
-R CMD CHECK delphiSurvey_1.0.tar.gz
+R CMD CHECK delphiSurveys_1.0.tar.gz
 ```

 None of the tests should fail and notes and warnings should be manually checked for issues.
 To see the code coverage from the tests and example run the following:

 ```
-Rscript -e 'covr::package_coverage("delphiSurvey")'
+Rscript -e 'covr::package_coverage("delphiSurveys")'
 ```

 There should be good coverage of all the core functions in the package.

 ## Outline of the Indicator

 The symptom and behavior surveys are one of our most complex data pipelines.
-At a high level, the pipeline must do the following:
+At a high level, the pipeline must do the following each morning:

-1. Download the latest survey from Qualtrics and place it in a CSV.
-This is done by a Python script using the Qualtrics API (not yet in this repository).
+1. Obtain the latest survey response file from Qualtrics.
+For the hackathon, we've supplied this file for you; in the production version, this is done by a Python script using the Qualtrics API.
 2. Read the survey data.
-This package extracts a unique token from each survey response and saves these to an output file; the automation script driving this package uses SFTP to send this file to the appropriate survey partner.
+This package extracts a unique token from each survey response and saves these to an output file.
+For the hackathon, we can discard this file; in the production version, the automation script driving this package uses SFTP to send this file to the appropriate survey partner for processing.
-3. Download the latest survey weights computed by our survey partner for the tokens we provide.
+3. Obtain the latest survey weights computed by our survey partner for the tokens we provide.
+For the hackathon, we have included all weights files in the synthetic data; in the production version, the automation script driving this package would uses SFTP to download the weights file.

    Our survey partner usually provides survey weights within one day, so our pipeline can produce weighted estimates a day after unweighted estimates.
-The download is managed by the same automation script, not this package.
 4. Aggregate the data and produce survey estimates.
-5. Write the survey estimates to covidalert CSV files: one per day per signal type and geographic region type.
+5. Write the survey estimates to COVIDcast CSV files: one per day per signal type and geographic region type.
 (For example, there will be one CSV containing every unweighted unsmoothed county estimate for one signal on 2020-05-10.)
 6. Validate these estimates against basic sanity checks.
 (Not yet implemented in this pipeline!)
-7. Push the CSV files to the API server.
-Also done by the automation script, not by this package.

-Mathematical details of how the survey estimates are calculated are given in the signal descriptions PDF in the `covid-19` repository.
-This pipeline currently calculates two basic types of survey estimates:
+Mathematical details of how the survey estimates are calculated are given in the signal descriptions PDF in the `data` directory at the root of this repository.
+This pipeline currently calculates two basic types of survey
+estimates:

 1. Estimates of the fraction of individuals with COVID-like or influenza-like illness.
 The survey includes questions about how many people in your